When was Andrew Jackson born?

 War of 1812 and the Creek War

-In 1802, despite the fact that he had barely any applicable military experience, Jackson was chosen to head the Tennessee state militia.
-He stayed in this position until 1812 when the War of 1812 erupted between the United States, Great Britain, and their Native American allies.
+In 1802, even though he had barely any applicable military experience, Jackson was chosen to head the Tennessee state militia.
+He stayed in this position until 1812, when the War of 1812 erupted between the United States, Great Britain, and their Native American allies.

 Within the war of 1812 was the Creek War, also known as the Creek Civil War, during which the United States would later acquire large swaths of land in Alabama and Georgia from the British-allied Creek.